-Biden’s envoy for Iran placed on leave while facing a review of his security clearance
+Biden’s Iran envoy placed on unpaid leave pending a review of his handling of classified documents

-WASHINGTON (AP) — The Biden administration’s special envoy for Iran has stepped aside from his duties pending a review of his security clearance by U.S. authorities.
+WASHINGTON (AP) — The Biden administration’s special envoy for Iran has been placed on unpaid leave and had his security clearance suspended pending a review of allegations he may have mishandled classified information, U.S. officials said Thursday.

-Rob Malley has led administration efforts to revive the faltering Iran nuclear deal and resolve issues related to detained Americans in Iran, but has not been active in his job for weeks.
+Rob Malley has led administration efforts to revive the faltering Iran nuclear deal and resolve issues related to detained Americans in Iran, but has not been active in his main job for weeks.
+He told colleagues he was taking extended personal leave for unspecified family reasons.

-There was no immediate indication of why Malley’s clearance was being reviewed, but a State Department official said the agency’s Bureau of Diplomatic Security was leading the inquiry.
-That official spoke Thursday on condition of anonymity due to privacy reasons.
+Two State Department officials said the agency’s Bureau of Diplomatic Security was leading the inquiry, which revolves around Malley’s handling of classified documents.
+The officials said they learned of Malley’s change in status from paid to unpaid leave on Thursday, shortly after questions about his status were raised at the State Department’s regular afternoon briefing.

-Malley did not immediately respond to a query about the situation from The Associated Press but said in a short statement to numerous news outlets that he had “been informed that my security clearance is under review.”
+Malley did not immediately respond to a query about the situation from The Associated Press but said in a short statement to several other news outlets that he had “been informed that my security clearance is under review.”

 “I have not been provided any further information, but I expect the investigation to be resolved favorably and soon.
 In the meantime, I am on leave,” he said in that statement.